Ti (Tianyou) Xu

 DPhil Student, Physics Group

-My work focuses on the biophysical modelling of neural microstructure with the aim of developing new methods for the diagnosis of brain disease characterized by loss of myelin or demyelination.
+Tianyou (or Ti for short) is a New Jersey native, who received his bachelors in physics from New York University, Honors Program studying there between 2008-2013.
+His work focuses on the biophysical modelling of neural microstructure with the aim of developing new methods for the diagnosis of brain disease characterized by loss of myelin or demyelination.
 Techniques employed span from theoretical physics, statistics, computation, and neuroscience.
-I study under the supervision of Dr. Karla Miller (Professor of Biomedical Engineering) and Dr. Sean Foxley (Postdoctoral MRI Physicist).
+Ti studies under the supervision of Dr. Karla Miller (Professor of Biomedical Engineering) and Dr. Sean Foxley (Postdoctoral MRI Physicist).

 The effect of realistic geometries on the susceptibility-weighted MR signal in white matter.

 Xu T. et al, (2018), Magn reson med, 79, 489 - 500